 We all may be familiar with the term “Swami”, a guru or master, a seeker of truth who follows a path of renunciation to serve humanity as a spiritual teacher.
-Although I grew up in India, I never met a Swami until I was fifteen years old.
-I was not even aware of Swamis and their purpose until I met one via an astoundingly unlikely event – a Bollywood movie!
+Although I grew up in India, I never met a Swami; I was not even aware of Swamis and their purpose.
+Then I met a Swami through an astoundingly unlikely event – a Bollywood movie!

-A blockbuster movie had been released and I and a few of my friends sneaked out of school to go to the theater.
-During those days , a film was screened through a projector – the film’s reels rotated, light from the projector fell onto the movie screen, the images were created and we saw the hero and heroine dancing.
-That day, as we settled to watch the movie, there was a sudden power outage.
-The theater had a standby generator but that too failed.
-Thus, we had no option but to wait for the repairman to arrive to fix the situation.
+A blockbuster movie had been released and I and a few boys snuck out of school to go to the theater.
+During those days, a film was screened through a projector – as the film’s reels were rotated, light from the projector fell onto the movie screen, the images were created and we began to see the hero and heroine dancing.
+That day, as we settled down to watch the movie, there was a sudden power outage.
+The theater had a standby backup generator but that too failed.
+Thus, we had no option but to wait for the repairman to come to fix the situation.

-There was not much to do, so I wandered and ten noticed the building adjacent to the theater.
-Although, I passed by it everyday, I never given it much thought.
-But that day, I looked closely and realized that it was a shrine.
-As I entered the imposing building through the main hall, I saw a figure in saffron robes – a Swami.
-I immediately felt a sense of calm , a deeply tranquil presence seemed to surround the master.
-He asked me – what brings you here?
-I was a bit embarrassed but told him the truth- that I had come to watch a movie.
-Breaking into a smile, he began a series of questions – “who is the creator of the movie you see on the screen”?
-I replied hesitantly, “The actor and the actress” .
+As there was not much to do, I wandered around and then noticed the building adjacent to the theater.
+Although, I passed by it everyday, I never gave it much thought.
+But that day, as I looked closely I realized it was a shrine.
+As I entered the imposing building through the main hall, I felt a strange pull, and then I saw a figure in saffron robes – a Swami.
+I immediately felt a sense of calm and tranquility, a hallowed presence seemed to surround the master.
+When he saw me, he asked– what brings you here?
+I was a bit embarrassed but told him the truth- “Oh Master, I had come to watch a movie.”
+Breaking into a smile, he asked me– “who is the creator of the movie you see on the screen”?
+I muttered, “The actor and the actress”.

 To my surprise, he replied “No, they are mere projections.
 It is the stream of light which creates the animation, sound and the movement.”
-I was awestruck by the profound statement from the Swami, as if a divine voice has spoken to me.
+I was dumfounded, transfixed by the Swami’s profound question, as if a divine voice had spoken to me.
 Continuing with the conversation, he reached out and lifted the window - the room was immediately filled with bright radiant sunlight.
-The master tapped me on the shoulder; pointing to the beam of light through the window, he said cheerfully, “creation is a motion picture; it’s all just a play of light and shadow – my son, when it is the darkest, you see the brightest”
+Pointing to the beam of light through the window, he said cheerfully, “creation is a motion picture; it’s all just a play of light and shadow”.
+The master blessed me, “my son, only when it is the darkest, you see the brightest star”